 This quick "how to" guide covers the basics of using the Student Response System.
-A downloadable PDF of this guide is also available to print or share; you may find it attached at the bottom of this article.
+A downloadable PDF of this guide is also available to print or share; it is attached at the bottom of this article.

 About the Student Response System